 Acne consists of blocked pores (blackheads and whiteheads), pimples and deeper bumps that occur in areas with higher concentrations of oil glands.
 These areas include the face, neck, chest, back and shoulders.
-Ance is the most common during the teenage years, but can occur in adults as well.
+Acne is the most common during the teenage years, but also occurs in adults as well.
 Some people experience their first acne breakouts in their 20’s and 30’s.

 HOW DOES ACNE FORM?

 Acne typically begins during puberty when hormone levels rise.
 The hormones stimulate the oil glands to make sebum.
 This sebum is excreted through a hair follicle and out a pore onto the skin.
 Oil and shedding skin cells stick together and begin to plug the pore and form a comedo.
 Bacteria grows in the oil and dead skin cells and makes chemicals that cause inflammation.
 The comedo can rupture under the skin and cause redness, swelling and pus.
 Sometimes the blocked pores will be white and sometimes they will be black.
 The black discoloration is oil that has oxidized when air touches it.
 It is not dirt.